jasonstrimpel/quantlib-python-on-vagrant/README.md

 # quantlib-python-on-vagrant
-Vagrantfile to setup QuantLib for Python
+Bootstrap file to setup QuantLib for Python on Vagrant

+Just add the `bootstrap.sh` file to your `Vagrantfile`